Feeding Tubes for ALS |

-A feeding tube is a short, flexible tube inserted into your stomach that can help you safely get the calories, nutrients, and hydration your body needs.
-Getting a feeding tube can help you live longer and have a better quality of life. |
+A feeding tube is a short, bending tube that is put straight into your stomach.
+A feeding tube can help you safely get the calories, nutrients, and hydration your body needs. |

 What are the benefits of feeding tubes?

-From a safety standpoint, a feeding tube can reduce your risk of choking or having food or water go down the wrong pipe (into your lungs instead of your stomach), which can lead to life-threatening pneumonia for people living with ALS. |
+A feeding tube can lower your risk of choking or having food, liquids, or medications go down the wrong pipe (into your lungs instead of your stomach).
+When food, liquids or medications go down the wrong pipe, it can lead to pneumonia, which can be life-threatening for people living with ALS. |

 |

 Once you have a feeding tube, you can enjoy eating by mouth as long as it is still safe.
-Sitting down for a meal knowing that your body will already get the nutrition it needs can alleviate mealtime stress and make eating more pleasurable.
+Knowing that your body will already get the nutrition it needs through the feeding tube can make mealtimes more pleasurable and save you energy for other activities.

 What is the procedure like?